 - Buy tickets online for a small additional fee (you can buy annual pass here too, as well as tickets for the Palazzo Pitti, Boboli Gardens): https://www.uffizi.it/en/the-uffizi

 - Go on a small-group tour.
-We recommend our friends at The Roman Guy.
+We recommend our friends at The Tour Guy.
 Their price is good and includes skip-the-line admission and a fun guide.
-Use our code ROAMING to save 5% on the tour price.
+Use our link to save 5% on the tour price.

 - Make reservation via phone—you’ll get a confirmation number and pay for your ticket there (note there is a fee for reserving by phone).
 Info & number here: https://www.uffizi.it/en/the-uffizi